File 2019 Rent Registrations Online by July 31

 The DHCR will return a receipt to the registered owner via the United States Postal Service showing the date received and the apartments registered for the building.
 Retain the receipt for your records; it will serve as proof of registration.

-Deliver forms to tenants.
-Once the registration information has been submitted, you’re required to print a copy of each apartment’s Annual Apartment Registration and provide it to the tenant who was in occupancy on April 1, 2017.
+Once the registration information has been submitted, you’re required to print a copy of each apartment’s Annual Apartment Registration and provide it to the tenant who was in occupancy on April 1, 2019.
 This copy must be hand-delivered or mailed to the tenant.

 You can hand-deliver tenants’ copies or send them by regular mail.
 Although not required, it’s a good idea to get proof of delivery.
 If a tenant later claims not to have gotten a copy of the form, you’ll be able to show that you sent it.